James-Burch/PP5-ML-PROJECT/README.md

 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
 * Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)

+  1. The home page has a summary of the project dataset and outlines the business requirements.
+  2. The second page will show my findings to fullfill the first business requirement.
+This page consists of the business requirement itself followed by:
+      * A tablular view of the dataset.
+      * A heatmap of the top correlated coefficients that influence sale price.
+      * Scatterplots of the correlated variables against the sale price to visualise the correlation.
+      * General conclusion of the findings
+  3. The third page will show the findings to fullfill the second business requirement.
+This page consists of a table to show the clients inherited house data, the predicted sales price of each respective property and the sum total of the sale prices.
+It also has an input with widgets which allow the user to change the input to predict the sale price for a property with those given values base on the new input.
+  4. The fourth page states the project hypothesis and how I validated it across the project.
+It shows the distribution of house sale price, a paragraph about the limitations of the model made to predict the sale price and how it is linked to the project hypothesis.
+  5. The fifth page has a general conclusions about the ML model performance at the start.
+Next the pipeline steps are then shown followed by a plot of the importance of each feature in the train set.
+Finally the R2 score of the ML model and displaying actual sale price against predicted sale price from the model.

 ## Unfixed Bugs